chisophugis/lbd/source/install.rst

 These tools mentioned in this section is for coding and debug.
 You can work even without these tools.
-Files compare tools Kdiff3 http://kdiff3.sourceforge.net.
+Files compare tools Kdiff3 came from web site http://kdiff3.sourceforge.net.
 FileMerge is a part of Xcode, you can type FileMerge in Finder – Applications as :ref:`install_f11` and drag it into the Dock as :ref:`install_f12`.